Accredited by the American Psychological Association

 For admission consideration, students must have received at least a Bachelor's degree.
 In addition to completing the program application, applicants must complete the Graduate Record Examination (GRE) General Test and have the scores sent to the Program.
 The GRE Subject Test in Psychology is recommended, but not required for admission.
 Those who enter the program with a Bachelor of Arts (BA) or Bachelor of Science (BS) degree will complete the Clinical Psychology Master's degree program at Sam Houston State University during the first two years of doctoral study.
 Those entering with a Master of Arts (MA) or Master of Science (MS) degree in Psychology should plan to bring syllabi from all graduate courses taken previously when they arrive on campus.
 Faculty will review these, and, if required courses are found to be generally equivalent to those taught at SHSU, they will be waived.
 Otherwise, stem work may be necessary.
 If a student has completed an acceptable empirical master's thesis at another institution, this will be accepted; otherwise, a thesis will be required here.
 Regardless of past experience/degrees, students must complete all practicum courses at SHSU.
 Typically, those entering with a MA/MS in Clinical Psychology will complete the program faster than those who enter with a BA/BS.

 The deadline for receipt of admission applications for the following fall semester is December 1st.
-The Fall semester is the only semester in which new students are accepted into the program.
+The fall semester is the only semester in which new students are accepted into the program.
+You are encouraged to apply in a timely manner so that your materials are received in time for review.

 Please submit all materials by December 1st to: